 The total workload for this module is approximately 360 hours.
 For further information see German version.

-4.54 Module: Optimization under Uncertainty [M-WIWI-103337]
+M 4.54 Module: Optimization under Uncertainty [M-WIWI-103337]

-Responsible: Prof. Dr. Steffen Rebennack

-Part of: Advanced Studies in Economics and Management (Elective Modules in Economics and Management)
+Responsible:Prof. Dr. Steffen RebennackOrganisation:KIT Department of Economics and ManagementPart of:Advanced Studies in Economics and Management (Elective Modules in Economics and Management)